OrchestrRL: Dynamic Compute and Network Orchestration for Disaggregated RL: Testbed Evaluation

 \subsection{End-to-End Performance}

-Figure~\ref{fig:end_to_end_throughput} presents the end-to-end throughput results, showing that \sys consistently outperforms all baselines.
-Here, the training and generation clusters are allocated the same number of GPUs.
-With the Qwen-14B model running on 32 GPUs, \sys achieves a 1.31$\times$ speedup over the veRL-TO baseline at a generation length of 15K tokens and a 1.40$\times$ speedup at 25K tokens.
-For the larger Qwen-32B model on 48 GPUs, \sys demonstrates similar gains: a 1.32$\times$ speedup at 15K tokens, increasing to 1.34$\times$ at 25K tokens.
-These results highlight the effectiveness of \sys's adaptive compute scheduling, further validated by the case study in \Cref{exp:case_study}.
+Figure~\ref{fig:end_to_end_throughput} reports the end-to-end throughput, defined as the average number of samples processed per second. \sys consistently outperforms all baselines.
+For Qwen-14B on 32 GPUs and Qwen-32B on 48 GPUs, we provision the training and generation clusters with the same number of GPUs.
+On 32 GPUs, \sys improves throughput over veRL-TO by 1.31$\times$ at a maximum generation length of 15K tokens and 1.42$\times$ at 25K tokens.
+On 48 GPUs with Qwen-32B, \sys achieves similar gains of 1.32$\times$ at 15K tokens and 1.34$\times$ at 25K tokens.
+We observe the same trend for Qwen-32B on 64 GPUs (with 40 GPUs allocated to generation).
+Overall, these results highlight the benefit of \sys's adaptive compute scheduling, consistent with the case study in \Cref{exp:case_study}.